October 2017 Southern Shore Moose Hunting: (42 Photos)

 16.

-15. Mark and I got to work and had the animal cleaned up in no time.
-I used my Outdoor Edge Swingblade knife which is by far the most handy tool for cleaning up big game.
+15. Mark and I got to work and had the animal field dressed up in record time.
+I used for the first time my Outdoor Edge Swingblade knife which is by far the most handy tool for cleaning up big game.
 It features a nicely shaped standard blade that flips over to an attached gut hook blade especially made to open the animal without fear of piercing anything inside.

-14. Again French's Argo made short work of transporting the animal, three hunters, and all of our gear in one quick trip back to the truck!
+14. Again French's Argo made short work of transporting our harvest, three hunters and all of our gear in one quick trip back to the truck!

-13. With two animals down I had already began sorting out a meat hanging solution in my own garage.
-When I finished the inside of my garage a few years ago I totally forgot to include a way to hang game from the roof trusses.
-Using 3 - 4"x4" posts I created a system that is quick to set up and easy to store away when not in use.
+13. With two animals down I had began sorting out a meat hanging solution in my own garage.
+When I finished the inside of my garage a few years ago I totally forgot to include a means to hang game from the roof trusses.
+Using 3 - 4"x4" posts and a length of Unistrut I created a system that is quick to setup and easy to store away when not in use.

-12. The actual weight of the game is supported by the posts installed perfectly plumb.
+12. The actual weight of the game is supported by posts installed perfectly plumb.
 I tagged a couple screws through the top support into the ceiling and installed barrel bolts that drop down into holes bored into the concrete floor.
-These prevent the posts from being accidently knocked/kicked out of plumb and collapsing.
-A length of uni-strut runs though the 3 support posts to hang game with stainless steel meat hooks.
+These are not load bearing but prevent the posts from being accidently knocked/kicked out of plumb and collapsing.
+The length of uni-strut runs though the three posts to hang game with stainless steel meat hooks.

-10. The next day (Saturday) forecasted for more beautiful fall weather.
-Sunny skies, zero wind, and typical cool October temperatures enticed French and I to load up the Argo and head back to Ferryland.
+10. The next day (Saturday) forecasted more beautiful fall weather.
+Sunny skies, zero wind, and cool October temperatures enticed French and I to load up the Argo and head back to our hunting area early in the morning.
 We headed to the same location as the previous day where dad shot at the beautiful big bull hoping that he or some of his cows were still in the area.
-As dawn broke I walked down the trail and out into the meadow to get a better vantage point of the bottom hidden from French's vantage point.
+As dawn broke I walked down the trail and out into the meadow to get a better vantage point of the bottom area which was hidden from French's vantage point.
 About 10 minutes later I get a call From French that there was at least one animal in the woods less than 50' away from him.
-French successfully drove the woods and two animals came out onto the meadow (in the upper left of the pic above)!
+French successfully drove the woods and two animals came out onto the meadow.

-9. Although 100% exposed in the open meadow, I stood perfectly still and they trotted straight towards me, I connected a successful shot to the larger of the two cows with my Browning BAR 30.06 filling my tags for the season!
-It's too bad Dad couldn't make Saturday's hunt because we easily could have had both animals, but that's where the luck of hunting comes into play.
+9. I was 100% exposed standing in the open meadow, however wind was in my favour & moose cant see well.
+I stood perfectly still and the two cows trotted straight towards me, I connected a successful shot with the larger of the two animals with my Browning BAR 30.06 filling my tags for the season!
+It's too bad Dad couldn't make Saturday's hunt because we easily could have taken both animals, but that's where the luck side of hunting comes into play.

-8. Since there was only two of us on this hunt we had to get creative when it came time to clean up our game.
-The Argo once again exceeded our expectations providing lots of tie-points to hold the animal open sp we could complete our work with precision and ease.
+8. Since there were only two of us on this hunt we had to get creative when it came time to clean up our harvest.
+The Argo once again exceeded our expectations providing tie-off points to hold the animal open while completed our work with precision and ease.

-7. Lifting our game up into the Argo posed a challenge at first, but we manoeuvred the machine backing it into a hollow which made the lifting height much lower and we loaded both halves with relative ease.
+7. Lifting our field dressed game up into the Argo posed a challenge at first, but we manoeuvred the machine backing it into a hollow.
+This made the lifting height much lower and we slung both halves into the machine with relative ease.

-6. Back at my Garage the game hanging station worked out very well.
+6. Back at my garage the big game hanging station worked out very well.
 Bassan, French and I had the animal hung, skinned and quartered in short order.

 5.